cefriel/mapping-template/README.md

   - `formatGTFSDate(String dateString)`: format GTFS dates in `yyyy-MM-dd'T'HH:mm:ss` format.

 #### Parametric Templates
 Providing a SPARQL query through the `-q` option is it possible to execute _parametric templates_ with respect to the given query, e.g., it is possible to run the same template for each element of a specific class contained in the database.
-The template is executed for each resulting row of the provided query; in each template execution, the specific row is bound to a given variable (`x`) that is made accessible as a map (keys as specified for column names) in the template.
+The template is executed for each resulting row of the provided query; in each template execution, the specific row is bound to a given variable (`$x`) that is made accessible as a map (keys as specified for column names) in the template.

 #### `rdf-lowerer.jar` ####
 This is the intended usage of the `rdf-lowerer.jar`.